nightscout/Trio/fastlane/testflight.md

 1. Click "Confirm".
 1. Remember to do this for each of the identifiers above.

-## Create Open-iAPS App in App Store Connect
+## Create Trio App in App Store Connect

-If you have created a Open-iAPS app in App Store Connect before, you can skip this section as well.
+If you have created a Trio app in App Store Connect before, you can skip this section as well.

 1. Go to the [apps list](https://appstoreconnect.apple.com/apps) on App Store Connect and click the blue "plus" icon to create a New App.
     * Select "iOS".
     * Select a name: this will have to be unique, so you may have to try a few different names here, but it will not be the name you see on your phone, so it's not that important.
     * Select your primary language.
     * Choose the bundle ID that matches the `BUNDLE_IDENTIFIER` in your `Config.xcconfig` file
-       * this is typically `org.nightscout.TEAMID.openiaps` with `TEAMID` matching your team id
+       * this is typically `org.nightscout.TEAMID.trio` with `TEAMID` matching your team id
     * SKU can be anything; e.g. "123".
     * Select "Full Access".
 1. Click Create